 Nashville’s award-winning Low Impact Development plan details exactly how to achieve this management of the first inch of rainfall.
 More information here.

 Public awareness is key to the city’s preparedness.
 The city hosts an annual “Urban Runoff 5K,” a run/walk to boost awareness of stormwater issues.
 Our very own Socket mascot was one of the race contestants last year!

 In an effort to keep our water clean for all, city agencies work to educate the public about water pollution.
 Recently, Metro Water Services partnered with Metro General Services to place these signs on storm drains throughout the Fulton Campus.

 Signs were also installed to designate Fulton Campus bioretention areas, which capture and purify rainwater, resulting in less polluted runoff during a flood event.

 Residents have access to a rich suite of informational resources to help manage risk and protect lives and property in the event of a natural disaster.

 Metro Water Services provides a webpage with flood risk information, including maps and links to vital data.
 One such tool is NERVE, or Nashville Emergency Response Viewing Engine.
 Available on the Web and in mobile apps, NERVE shows which roads are closed, where emergency shelters are open, and where water and food distribution centers are located.
 Another program is Nashville SAFE, which allows Metro to monitor actual and forecasted river stages and acquire information that can be used to dispatch resources and respond more efficiently when the water rises to a hazardous level.
 A National Weather Service page contains an array of rich data related to the Nashville flood of 2010.

-Now, in 2017, because of our volunteer spirit and our investments to prepare for the worst, if and when an historic flood affects Nashville again, our city is more resilient and better prepared to spring back even stronger.
+Now, because of our volunteer spirit and our investments to prepare for the worst, if and when an historic flood affects Nashville again, our city is more resilient and better prepared to spring back even stronger.
 Indeed, We Are Nashville!